 3. They're good at math.
 Have you ever noticed the lefties in your life are particularly quick with arithmetic?
-While a link between mathematical ability and left-handedness has long been rumored, a 2016 study found a "moderate, yet significant correlation" between the two.
-Math scores were five to 10 percent higher among lefties in a study of 2,300 students in Italy between the ages of 6 and 17 who were asked to complete simple mathematical tasks and problem-solve.
+While a link between mathematical ability and left-handedness has long been rumored, a study found a "moderate, yet significant correlation" between the two.
+Math scores were 5% to 10% higher among lefties in a study of 2,300 students in Italy between the ages of 6 and 17 who were asked to complete simple mathematical tasks and problem-solve.

 Also, a study published in the journal Neuropsychology found that left-handed people were more likely to have faster connections between the right and left hemispheres of the brain, meaning they processed information faster.
 Researchers said this could be a beneficial skill in areas like video games or sports.

 4. They're less likely to be ' left-hemisphere dominant.'
-For 95 percent of right-handed humans, the left side of the brain is their dominant side and where language function is localized, reports Psychology Today.
-However, for lefties, only 70 percent are left-hemisphere dominant, with the remaining 30 percent distributing language ability across both sides evenly or moving it to the right side of the brain.
+For 95% of right-handed humans, the left side of the brain is their dominant side and where language function is localized, reports Psychology Today.
+However, for lefties, only 70% are left-hemisphere dominant, with the remaining 30% distributing language ability across both sides evenly or moving it to the right side of the brain.

 6. They're slightly more susceptible to allergies, migraines and some diseases.
 Left-handedness is a result of biological diversity, and while lefties may have the advantage in a fight, they may have disadvantages in other areas.
 For example, this study found that left-handed people may be predisposed to allergies earlier in life.
 And The New York Times reported on a series of studies that showed "left-handed people are more likely to suffer from learning disabilities, stuttering, migraine headaches and, according to the latest findings, autoimmune diseases, like ulcerative colitis, myasthenia gravis and celiac disease, in which the body attacks its own tissues."

-6. They're more likely to have a sleep disorder.
+7. They're more likely to have a sleep disorder.
 In another study, 100 people with periodic limb movement disorder (PLMD) were divided into left-handed and right-handed groups.
-Researchers found 69 percent of right-handed patients had bilateral limb movements compared with 94 percent of left-handed ones, regardless of age, sex and race.
+Researchers found 69% of right-handed patients had bilateral limb movements compared with 94% of left-handed ones, regardless of age, sex and race.